-HRHA will verify remedy of HQS fail items.
+HRHA will verify remedy of HQS/nSPiRE fail items.
 HRHA will use a combination of verification methods including:

-- Hands-on re-inspection - Third party verification (e.g. an electrician sends a work order directly to HRHA) - Owner verification with fax of work order or receipt from service provider - Telephone interview of both owner and tenant
+- Hands-on re-inspection - Third party verification (e.g. an electrician sends a work order directly to HRHA) - · Owner verification with fax of work order or receipt from service provider - Telephone interview of both owner and tenant

-The HCVP manager, along with the HQS Inspector and Housing Manager will develop procedures that allow HRHA to ensure compliance with HQS while removing undue travel and time burdens for verifications.
-Any procedures developed for HQS enforcement will be non-discriminatory and will adhere to this AP and all applicable laws and regulations.
+The HCVP manager, along with the HQS/nSPiRE Inspector and Deputy Director will develop procedures that allow HRHA to ensure compliance with HQS/nSPiRE while removing undue travel and time burdens for verifications.
+Any procedures developed for HQS/nSPiRE enforcement will be non-discriminatory and will adhere to this annual plan and all applicable laws and regulations.

-HRHA will reserve the right to hands-on re-inspect any unit that fails HQS.
+HRHA will reserve the right to hands-on re-inspect any unit that fails HQS/nSPiRE.